How do I register?

 Can my wife, children, friends, or pastors come and visit?

-No. Unfortunately, due to child-protection policies and security concerns, Impact is a closed campus environment during the week.
+No, due to child-protection and security polices, Impact is a closed campus environment.
 Only participants and staff are permitted on campus.

 What forms will I need to complete?